 Reader in Politics, Oxford Brookes University

 Sarah Whitmore is a Reader in Politics at Oxford Brookes University.
 She completed her PhD on the first decade of institutional development of Ukraine’s parliament at the Centre for Russian and East European Studies, University of Birmingham, where she also held an ESRC post-doctoral fellowship.
-She has published peer-reviewed research on Ukrainian and Russian parliamentary and party politics, including State-Building in Ukraine: The Ukrainian Parliament, 1990-2003 (Routledge, 2004).
-Her current research (together with Bettina Renz, University of Nottingham) on military reform in Ukraine is funded by the British Academy.
+She has a long-standing interest in legislative politics and has published peer-reviewed research on Ukrainian and Russian parliamentary and party politics, including State-Building in Ukraine: The Ukrainian Parliament (Routledge, 2004).
+Her current British Academy-funded research project (together with Professor Bettina Renz at the University of Nottingham) is investigating the importance of the political and strategic context for military reform in Ukraine.
+A second focus is Ukrainian state functioning during war.

 Get our latest research, insights and events delivered to your inbox